screener-io/screener-storybook/README.md

 ### What's Working, What's Changed

-Initial states of all stories are present in the Visual UI including MDX.
+All stories should present in the Visual UI including MDX if using Storybook 6.4+, otherwise MDX is expected to have visual regressions (Please, check [Known Issues](#known-issues) for more).
 If you are missing any stories please let us know immediately.
-This does not include missing states due to Screener Steps, this we are aware of and are working on a resolution.

 **Hookless**

 We've removed the requirement of the prior preview.js hook function.
 This should reduce brittleness, resolve several open issues, and provide simplicity during runtime where we no longer dynamically alter your `preview.js|ts`.

 **Puppeteer Upgraded from v1 to v18**